djplaner/blog/docs/2010/08/20/off-to-see-the-dinosaurs/index.md

 ---
+categories:
+- thesis
+date: 2010-08-20 16:20:27+10:00
+next:
+  text: Minimum course presence and the tension between centralisation and de-centralisation
+  url: /blog2/2010/08/21/minimum-course-presence-and-the-tension-between-centralisation-and-de-centralisation/
+previous:
+  text: The curse of simple diagrams
+  url: /blog2/2010/08/20/the-curse-of-simple-diagrams/
 title: Off to see the dinosaurs
-date: 2010-08-20 16:20:27+10:00
-categories: ['thesis']
 type: post
 template: blog-post.html
 comments: